postman-open-technologies/knowledge-base/R/oas_paths_operations.md

 ### POST

 - POST is the \#2 ranked operation
-- Across the 239,541 responses for POST, the most common responses are `200` 67,999 (28.4%), `400` 29,367 (12.3%), `401` 21,675 (9%), `500`
+- Across the 239,541 responses for POST, the most common values are `200` 67,999 (28.4%), `400` 29,367 (12.3%), `401` 21,675 (9%), `500`
   18,377 (7.7%), and `201` 18,345 (7.7%)